Keep an eye out for all updates, tips and information on all of our social media accounts.

 What does the optional paid service mean?

 As a charity we believe that all children and young people should have access to free counselling.
 However, we don’t currently have enough money to see everyone quickly and this is the reason we have such a long waiting list.
-For parents/carers who would like to reduce this waiting time, you can do so by paying for the counselling sessions.
-This service is £30 a session and means that your child will be seen faster than if they were on the free service waiting list.
+For parents/carers who would like to reduce this waiting time, you can do so by paying a contribution of £35 towards the counselling sessions.
+This payment should be made either by card payment or cash.
+We accept all major debit, credit, and mastercards, as well as Apple Pay and Google Pay,

 How do I fill out a referral form?

 If you have decided that you wish to have counselling, please head over to the young person referral section and fill out a referral form.
-Once submitted, this will be sent directly to the Willow Project office and you will be added to the waiting list.
+Once submitted (please make sure you wait for the thank you page to appear), this will be sent directly to the Willow Project office and you will be added to the waiting list.

 Do you have counselling for adults?

 Yes.
 Our service for adults is open to parents/carers of any young people accessing the service.
-Counselling is available for adults only at Golborne Library between 4-7pm.
+Please ring the office to fill out a referral over the phone with one of our office staff.

 Are you open in school holidays?

-We aren’t open during school holidays.
+We are not open on any bank holidays, and we are not open during school holidays.
 The counsellor will make you aware of any breaks that may occur due to school holidays with plenty of notice.

 What happens if I miss a session?